Table of Contents

 | AMD Ryzen 5 3600 | 6c / 12t | ~1550 | ~3600 | ~9200 | ~4200 |

-As you can see, more modern CPUs need fewer cores to achieve similar multi‑threaded results, which once again highlights the E5‑2630 v4’s weak single‑thread performance.
+As you can see, more modern CPUs need fewer cores to achieve similar multi‑threaded results, which shows just how weak the E5-2630 v4’s single-core performance is.

 Gaming Performance

-Xeon E5‑2630 v4 is clearly not a gaming processor, so don’t expect comfortable FPS in all titles.
-The low frequency won’t deliver smooth FPS in CPU‑intensive games.
-A small consolation is that the processor belongs to the LCC (Low Core Count) family, which can provide slightly lower memory latency than higher‑core models.
+The Xeon E5-2630 v4 is clearly not a gaming CPU, so don’t expect it to deliver smooth performance across all modern titles.
+The low clock speed will cause noticeable frame drops in CPU‑intensive games.
+On the bright side, this CPU belongs to the LCC (Low Core Count) family, which typically provides slightly lower memory latency than higher‑core models.

-However, it can handle well‑optimized multi‑threaded games and does fine in most esports titles.
+That said, it easily handles well‑optimized multi‑threaded games and does fine in most esports titles.

 - Games up to 2020: 75% run well (60+ FPS), 15% are playable (40–60 FPS), 10% are unplayable (low FPS, stutters, micro‑stutters).